 and similarly for the phantom field $\delta \xi$, where $A_{0, \phi}$, $R_{0, \phi}$, and $\sigma_\phi$ (and their phantom-field analog $A_{0, \xi}$, $R_{0, \xi}$, and $\sigma_\xi$) are free parameters.
 Finally, we compute the initial profiles of $\alpha$ and $\zeta$ through a numerical integration of the two constraints.
 More details on the evolution scheme and code testing are provided in~\cite{companion}.

 {{\bf{\em Results.}}} For concreteness, we focus on the relevant case of dilatonic BHs in Einstein-dilaton-Gauss-Bonnet~(EdGB) gravity~\cite{Kanti:1995vq} with $F[\phi]=\lambda e^{-\gamma\phi}$, setting $\gamma=4$ (different values of $\gamma\gtrsim1$ give the same qualitative picture~\cite{companion}).
-Due to nonperturbative effects, in this theory there is a critical value of the mass below which no BH solutions exist.
+Because of nonperturbative effects, in this theory there is a critical value of the mass below which no BH solutions exist.
 The minimum-mass BH divides two branches of solutions with the same mass and different areal radii, see inset of Fig.~\ref{fig:SummaryPlot}.
 Similarly to the standard case of compact stars in GR~\cite{ShapiroTeu}, one branch is linearly stable and the other (with lower radii) is linearly unstable~\cite{Torii:1998gm}.
-While inside any of these BH solutions there is a curvature singularity, for the solution at the end of the unstable branch such singularity coincides with the horizon and becomes naked (see, e.g.,~\cite{Sotiriou:2013qea,Sotiriou:2014pfa}).
+While inside any of these BH solutions there is a curvature singularity~\cite{Alexeev:1996vs}, for the solution at the end of the unstable branch such singularity coincides with the horizon and becomes naked (see, e.g.,~\cite{Sotiriou:2013qea,Sotiriou:2014pfa}).
 However, the singular solution does \emph{not} coincide with the minimum-mass solution~\cite{Torii:1996yi, Guo:2008hf, MarinaThesis, Blazquez-Salcedo:2017txk}.
-Therefore, the latter is regular at and outside the horizon, just as in the GR case.
+Therefore, the latter is regular at and outside the horizon, just as in the GR case, and can be treated (semi)classically if its lengthscale is sufficiently far from being Planckian.
 The stability analysis just reported has been derived within linear-perturation theory~\cite{Torii:1998gm}.
 Within our framework we can now explore the full nonlinear dynamics on both the stable and unstable branches.

 We first start by simulating wave packets of the dilaton on initially static BHs in the lower branch.
 We consider the couplings $\lambda= \{1.554, 1.556, 1.558, 1.56\}\times 10^{-2}$, which correspond to an initial BH mass such that $M_{\rm BH}/M_{\rm crit}-1\approx\{0.6, 2.4, 6.4, 15.9\}\times 10^{-4}$, where $M_{\rm crit}\approx 8.244\sqrt{\lambda}$ for this specific coupling function.
 The initial dilaton perturbation $\delta \phi$ is defined by